marcraft2/tesla-carplay/tesla-doc.md

 reboot
 ```

-And we will now test the bluetooth:
+Reconnect bluetooth from your tesla screen after restarting and we will now test the bluetooth:

 ```
 wget http://cd.textfiles.com/10000soundssongs/WAV/BANJO.WAV